Abdolraouf-KIE/FYP_Multi-view_method/README.md

 - Determine an evaluation metric and method for the registration.
 - Set desired accuracy for model.
 - Carryout registration of (pre-segmented) face

+# Overall Plan
+Sem 1

+- [x] Breadth Background
+- [ ] Utilize a platform for initial solution to finish something for the "work done so far" and list down neccessary things need to learn.
+- [ ] Depth litreture review

+Sem2

+- [ ] Iterative development process as well as more litriture review